Search element - Quick search bar

 Breast shield size

-A breast shield, also known as a breast pump flange, is the clear plastic piece that fits directly over your nipple to form a seal around the areola.
-This creates a vacuum that gently draws your nipple into the tunnel to extract the milk.
+A breast shield, also known as a breast pump flange, is the clear plastic piece that fits directly over your nipple.
+The shield forms a seal against the skin of your areola.
+When you pump, a vacuum is created and gently draws your nipple into the tunnel to extract the milk.

 • If your nipple rubs against the sides, the breast shield is too small.
 Pumping may be painful and cause nipple soreness or damage.